 ETHLend is a decentralised, peer-to-peer lending service based on the Ethereum platform.
 Through the use of smart contracts, it aims to provide secure and transparent lending where borrowers can use cryptocurrency assets as collateral for loans.

 The ETHLend token (LEND) is the native token of the borrowing platform and has a range of uses.
-Read on to find out how LEND works and how you can buy and sell LEND in Australia.
+Read on to find out how LEND works and how you can buy and sell LEND in New Zealand.

 Where to buy LEND

-LEND tokens can be purchased on a variety or popular cryptocurrency exchanges, such as:
+LEND tokens can be purchased on popular cryptocurrency exchanges such as:

 A step-by-step guide to buying LEND

 Want to buy LEND tokens?
 Follow these simple steps:

 Step 1.
 Create an account on a cryptocurrency exchange where you can trade LEND